chrisbensen/micronaut/setup_oci/setup_oci.md

    ![](images/compartmentForm.png)
 1. Click the "Oracle Cloud" logo to return to the dashboard.

-## Part 3 - Create an ATP instance
+## Create an ATP instance

 You will need a database to complete the exercises.
 An Oracle Autonomous Database handles a lot of the background admin tasks for you so you can focus on your project.

 1. Click "Create an ATP database" in the Autonomous Transaction Processing box.
    ![](images/cloudDashboard.png)
 1. Choose your new compartment.
-1. Enter `mnociatp` in Display name
+1. Enter `mnociatp` in the Display name field
-1. Enter  `mnociatp` in Database name
+1. Enter  `mnociatp` in the Database name field
-1. Make sure "Transaction Processing" is selected.
+1. Select "Transaction Processing"
-1. Make sure "Shared Infrastructure" is selected.
+1. Select "Shared Infrastructure"
    ![](images/createATPForm1.png)
 1. Scroll down to "Create administrator credentials".
 Enter and confirm the ADMIN password.
 Use **Commodore-64** **Note:** The Admin account is the top level user for your new database.
-Create a strong password and keep it secure.
+Generally good practice is to create a strong password and keep it secure.
 1. Scroll to the bottom and click "Create Autonomous Database".
    ![](images/createATPForm2.png)
-   You will receive an email when your new ATP Database instance has been provisioned.
 1. Locate your new database's OCID and click Copy.
    ![](images/createATPGetOcid.png)
 1. While the database is provisioned click the Cloud Shell icon.
 This will open a preconfigured VM that you will use to access and setup your project.
 Cloud Shell has the OCI command line tools already configured.
 You can install these tools locally but this is an easy way to do it.